“Over 100 members of the community have been involved in making 8 amazing new films for SwanComm 2018!”

 The classes have brought together groups with a variety of backgrounds, abilities and ages, forging deeply needed connections, within Swansea’s increasingly diverse community.
 SwanComm aims to bring the City together to hear the voices of the community as they talk about their experiences of living here and make people laugh.
 Some of the films were made by children, for children, and some are more suitable for over 12’s.
 We want SwanComm to continue to grow and our objective is that this event inspires more people to get involved with their local community and get creative.

 All this is made possible thanks to the support from our funders; Arts Council of Wales, National Lottery, Millenium Stadium Charitable Trust, The David and Christopher Lewis Foundation, Persimmon Homes, City and County of Swansea’s Fusion Project, Welsh Government, and with help in kind from organisations; Adult Learning Wales and National Waterfront Museum.
-Sincere gratitude for all of the contributions and continued support for the work we do.
+We sincerely thank all of our contributors for their support for the work we do.

 Entry is free, but with an optional suggested donation of £3 per adult ticket and £2 per child ticket.
 Funds raised on the day will go into growing the SwanComm filmmaking workshops so they can continue to be free, and give budding filmmakers of all ages and backgrounds the chance to work with this versatile medium.
 Even if the tickets are free we recommend booking in advance to ensure a place on the workshops as space is limited